ricardoboss/STEP/README.md

 print("Goodbye", EOL)
 ```

+To get started yourself, head over to the [Wiki](https://github.com/ricardoboss/STEP/wiki)

 ## What is this?

 This repository contains an interpreter and command line interface for the STEP programming language.